-A bridge loan or as it’s sometimes called, a “wrap” loan can help “bridge the gap” while you attempt to cover two house payments.
-These types of loans will take both mortgage payments, and combine them into one interest-only payment.
+A bridge loan or, as it’s sometimes called, a “wrap” loan, can help “bridge the gap” while you attempt to cover two house payments.
+These types of loans will take both mortgage payments and combine them into one interest-only payment.
 These are typically short-term loans, lasting 6 months to one year.

 Talk to your boss or plan administrator about borrowing from your 401k in North Augusta SC.

 While it may not be your first choice, you can talk to your boss or plan administrator about borrowing from your 401k.
 Make sure you understand how the tax penalties will work, and pay yourself back after the sale of the original home.
-This may not be an option for everyone, but definitely, something to look into.
+This may not be an option for everyone, but it’s definitely something to look into.

-Try to offer the SC seller of the second home, the option to rent it back from you for a few months.
+Try to offer the SC seller of the second home the option to rent it back from you for a few months.

 Depending on their situation, they might love the idea of being able to stay in their home in North Augusta SC while they shop for a new one.
 If you are attempting to carry two mortgages, this is a great way to alleviate the cost.

-Add in a contingency in your offer allowing you to close on the new home, only after your home in North Augusta has sold.
+Add in a contingency in your offer allowing you to close on the new home only after your home in North Augusta has sold.

 If your home is new to the market and priced well, it should sell right away in North Augusta SC.
-Present this to the owners of the second home, along with your offer.
-Ensure them that the closing won’t be delayed and that you agree to close in a certain amount of time
+Present this to the owners of the second home along with your offer.
+Ensure them that the closing won’t be delayed and that you agree to close in a certain amount of time.

-Sell My House In North Augusta SC
+Sell My House in North Augusta SC

 Now that you know some tips for moving if your house hasn’t sold yet, you can start doing these.
-Moving with your kids can be extra challenging and if you have decided to sell your house in Georgia or South Carolina as quickly as possible, give The Expert Home Buyers a call!
+Moving with your kids can be extra challenging, and if you have decided to sell your house in Georgia or South Carolina as quickly as possible, give The Expert Home Buyers a call!
 We are North Augusta home buyers and we offer cash for houses in South Carolina.
 We’ll give you a fair, fast all-cash offer to purchase your home as-is.